The Exodus

-The biblical Exodus is central in Judaism.
+The story of the Exodus is central in Judaism.
 It is recounted daily in Jewish prayers and celebrated in festivals such as Passover.
 Early Christians saw the Exodus as a typological prefiguration of resurrection and salvation by Jesus.
-The narrative has also resonated with various groups in more recent centuries, such as among the early American settlers fleeing religious persecution in Europe, and among African Americans striving for freedom and civil rights.
+The Exodus is also recounted in the Quran as part of the extensive referencing of the life of Moses, a major prophet in Islam.
+The narrative has also resonated with various groups in more recent centuries, such as among African Americans striving for freedom and civil rights, and in liberation theology.